2018ik/2018ik.github.io/_wiki/leaven.markdown

 ## Background

-Leaven in the Bible signifies sin, evil, different and strange teachings, and other negative things (Matt.
-16:6; 23:25; Luke 12:1) which mix with the genuine church (Matt.
+**Leaven** in the Bible signifies sin, evil, different and strange teachings, and other negative things (Matt.
+16:6; 23:25; Luke 12:1) which mix with the genuine church in order to produce a seemingly bigger and better product (Matt.
 13:33).
 This is Satan's subtle operation in which he introduces confusion and substitutions in certain teachings to hide the truth from man and hinder man's relationship with God.

 ## Types